 What is the Masters start time in the UK today?

-Everything you need to know ahead of the first major of the year
+Everything you need to know to watch the first major of the year

 Augusta National hosts the first major of the golfing year as the Masters returns in 2023.